Zekhetheloh/Agile-final-project/.github/ISSUE_TEMPLATE/ability-to-retrieve-a-product-from-the-catalog.md

 As a user, I need to be able to search for and view details of a product in the catalog.
 This will help me find specific products and review their information.

 **Acceptance Criteria:**
-- The user can search for a product by name, ID, or category.
+Given the user is on the product retrieval page
-- The product details are displayed when a product is selected.
+When the user searches for a product by name or ID Then the product details should be displayed

-- The product information includes name, description, price, and category.
+Scenario 2: Product Not Found

-**Additional Information:**
+Given the user is on the product retrieval page
-- The search functionality should handle partial matches.
+When the user searches for a product that does not exist Then the system should display a "Product not found" message